devhawala/dodo/readme.md

     - Mailing
 	(MailTransport: Courier program 17, version 4 and 5)
 	(Inbasket: Courier program 18, version 1 and 2)
-	the subset of protocol procedures actively used by XDE and Star/Viewpoint/GlobalView for sending and receiving mails is implemented.
+	the subset of protocol procedures actively used by XDE, Star/Viewpoint/GlobalView and Interlisp-D for sending and receiving mails is implemented.
+    - External Communication
+	(Gateway Access Protocol: Courier program 3, version 3)
+	all protocol procedures are implemented, providing access to "foreign systems" through plain telnet (simulating RS-232C/TTY lines), tn3270 telnet (simulating 3270 BSC/SDLC attachments to emulated or real IBM-type mainframes) or stdin/stdout piping to local commands/scripts.
     - NStoPupHostLookup
 	(Interlisp-D specific)
 	Responder for delivering the PUP network and host numbers for a machine